walterhiggins/ScriptCraft/docs/YoungPersonsGuideToProgrammingMinecraft.md

 ![Today's Date][img_echo_date]

-`echo()` is a very useful function but it is not part of the Javascript Language.
+`echo()` is a very useful function but it is not part of the JavaScript Language.
 You can't use it outside of Minecraft.
-There are many other functions in Javascript all of which you can also use in Minecraft.
+There are many other functions in JavaScript all of which you can also use in Minecraft.
 For example...

     /js Math.max( 6, 11 )